dhirajthakare/Javascript-Tutorial/Javascript Tutorial/AngularTutorial.md

 an observable whose emitted values are not shared amongst subscribers.
 ### Multicast observable -
 an observable whose emitted values are shared amongst subscribers.

+## LVY

+### What is IVY?
+Ivy is the pipeline of rendering and compilation of the next-generation.
+It is very advanced and offers advanced features that were not available before.
+The speed provided by it is amazing.
+The loading is very fast even in the networks that are slow.
+It is very simple to use without any complications.
+The bundle size is also reduced with its help.
+It was first available in the Angular version 8 with Angular Ivy opt-in.

+Ivy is a complete rewrite of Angular’s rendering engine.
+In fact, it is the fourth rewrite of the engine and the third since Angular 2.
+But unlike rewrites two and three, Ivy promises huge improvements to your application.
+With Ivy, you can compile components more independently of each other.
+This improves development times since recompiling an application will only involve compiling the components that changed.

+### Concepts of IVY

+Locality and tree shaking are two key aspects that Ivy always considers.
+They both are able to make Ivy capable of what it can do.
+The process of independent compilation of every component with its information.
+The partial changes are compiled in the process that makes the process faster by not changing all the project files.

+#### Tree Shaking
+Tree shaking is a term that means removing unused code during the bundling process.
+This can be done by using tools like Rollup and Uglify ,During the build process, tree shaking tools use static analysis and eliminate the unused and unreferenced code .

+#### Locality
+The locality is the process of compiling each component independently with its own local information that rebuilds faster by compiling partial changes and not the entire project files.
+This increases the speed of your build process.